tachiyomiorg/issue-moderator-action/README.md

 on:
   issues:
     types:
-      # If you want the duplicate URL checker
+      # If you want the duplicate URL checker and/or the auto-closer
       - opened
+      # If you want the auto-closer to run
+      - edited
+      - reopened
   issue_comment:
     types: [created]
 jobs: